Ejen Ali The Movie 2: Plot

-Trez disconnects Neonimus' seized console from M.A.T.A's systems while Othman, Amir and Elle retreat to the island.
-Dayang reminds Amir and Elle of S.A.T.R.I.A.'s location, denouncing their cowardly decision to stay behind for Othman; Ali stops Trez from destroying the console, and reverse-engineers Neonimus' program to create an antivirus against Cero with I.R.I.S. and one of his spider robots.
-Cero confronts Rizwan's group, revealing that he started detonating Cyberaya's central reactor, which would cause a chain explosion with the nearby underwater Azurium reserves, threatening the city unbeknownst to the key people hidden in the island's bunker.
+Trez disconnects Neonimus' seized console from M.A.T.A's systems.
+At the island, Dayang reminds Amir and Elle of S.A.T.R.I.A.'s location, denouncing their decision to stay behind with Othman; Ali stops Trez from destroying the console, and reverse-engineers Neonimus' program to create an antivirus against Cero with I.R.I.S. and one of his spider robots.
+Cero confronts Rizwan's group, revealing that he begun detonating Cyberaya's central reactor, which would cause a chain explosion with the nearby underwater Azurium reserves, threatening the city unbeknownst to Cyberjaya's governors who would be hiding in the island bunker.
 Ali overrides I.R.I.S. to halt the detonation, and ends up reaching S.A.T.R.I.A.'s dimension, where he witnesses an unconscious Alicia at S.A.T.R.I.A.'s core.
-After a brief duel with Ali, Cero absorbs the M.A.T.A. pillar heads' data and begins tormenting Ali with his past traumatic experiences.
-However, Alicia escapes from S.A.T.R.I.A.'s core; the two make amends then materialise various objects to defeat Cero.
-Ali destroys the core with the antivirus robot he brought into S.A.T.R.I.A.'s dimension, opening a black hole.
-As they escape, Cero attempts to drag Ali into the black hole with him, but Alicia lets herself get absorbed with Cero to help Ali escape.

-As Alicia emerges from the destroyed S.A.T.R.I.A. suit, Dayang fails to archive S.A.T.R.I.A. as Othman removes her position as Tekno pillar head to Ganz's fury, having her transfer management of S.A.T.R.I.A. to him due to the dangers it posed to Cyberaya.
+Cero fights Ali then absorbs the pillar heads' data from S.A.T.R.I.A. before tormenting him with his past traumatic experiences.
+However, Alicia escapes from the core; the two make amends then materialise various objects to overpower Cero.
+Ali deploys the antivirus robot, opening a black hole consuming the core alongside Cero.
+As they try to escape, Cero attempts to drag Ali into the black hole with him, but Alicia lets herself be absorbed to help Ali escape, emerging from the damaged suit.
+Dayang fails to archive S.A.T.R.I.A. as Othman rescinds her position as Tekno head, transferring management of S.A.T.R.I.A. to him due to its risks.

 After the examinations, Ali visits an amnesiac Alicia in the hospital to return I.R.I.S. to her.
 She is then welcomed by General Rama and her adoptive family members.

-In credit-scenes, Rizwan hands Neonimus' controller containing his plans and communication logs to Dayang and Ganz; Ali tries to access Alicia's older records but is restricted due to insufficient clearance.
+Rizwan hands Neonimus' console containing his plans and communication logs to Dayang and Ganz.
+Meanwhile, Ali tries to access Alicia's older records but is restricted due to insufficient clearance.